 E. Public Hearing:

-Within sixty-two (62) days after the Preliminary Plat Application date, the Planning Board shall call a public hearing on the subdivision.
+If the final Plat is not in substantial agreement with the Preliminary Plat, within sixty-two (62) days after the Final Plat Application date, the Planning Board shall conduct a public hearing on the application.
 This hearing shall be advertised in official publications as prescribed by the Town Board at least five (5) days prior to such a hearing.

 F. Action on Final Subdivision Plat: